anyscale/templates/templates/inferentia-llama/README.md

 ## Roll out as Anyscale service

-This part is not covered in the template, but can be easily added on.
-In order to deploy to an Anyscale Service, you would first need to upload the compiled model files to an artifact storage, like S3, or add them into a docker image, since runtime environments cannot be larger than 500MB.
-Then, update the init method in the serve code to fetch the model from the right location.
-After those changes, run:
+In order to deploy the model to an Ansycale Service run:

 `anyscale service rollout -f srvc.yaml`